abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 # Hugo bootstrap carousel lightbox shortcode

-This is a hugo module for a **shortcode** that shows one or multiple bootstrap 5 carousels in a single page.
+This is a hugo module for a **shortcode** template `carousel.html` that shows one or multiple bootstrap 5 carousels in a single page.

 The images for each carousel are pulled from **single subdirectories** inside your page bundle.
 The carousels have the lightbox2 functionality.

 The caption for the images is fetched from **EXIF metadata**, so you need to fill the correponding EXIF field in the jpegs (for images whitout default EXIF metadata, like camera photos).

-Until future development, images should be manually resized to the desired format and EXIF metadata shuld be inserted in the images with a jpeg format.
+Until future development, images should be **manually resized** to the desired format and EXIF metadata shuld be inserted in the images with a jpeg format.
+The carousel will work even if you do not resize the images, but the result will be a carousel that will expand and contract to fit the single image original size.
+This is needed because in my tests, the resize function in Hugo will remove the EXIF metadata.

 An example of the result can be viewd at the page: https://studio.andrebonfanti.it/intelligenza-artificiale-generazione-render-da-schizzi/